Darcey Steinke: Teaching

 Steinke teaches creative writing at Princeton University and the American University of Paris and in the graduate programs at New School University and Columbia University.
 She previously taught at the University of Mississippi, where she was a writer-in-residence, and at Barnard College.

 Personal life

 Steinke married journalist Michael Hudson in June 2009.
 It is her second marriage after writer Michael Hornburg.
-Steinke lives in Brooklyn with her husband and daughter, Abbie.
+Steinke lives in Brooklyn with her husband.
 Steinke played guitar in the New York-based rock band Ruffian.
 Her cousin Rene Steinke is also an author.
 She has written about how her struggles with a stutter contributed to her writing career.